-In 2013, the requirements un-

-burdensome for parents/guardians and schools.
+In 2013, the requirements under the IDEA changed to be less burdensome for parents/ guardians and schools.
 Before a school district may access your public insurance for the first time and every year thereafter, school districts must provide parents/guardians with written notification.
 So what does that mean?

 What will you be asked to do?